compose-x/ecs-files-composer/docs/index.rst

 .. hint::

-    This image can be used in any docker context, locally, on-premise, with AWS ECS / EKS or in other cloud platforms.
+    This app / docker image can be used in any context, locally, on-premise, with Docker, on AWS ECS / EKS or in other cloud platforms.

 How to use it ?
 =================